dnsimple/dnsimple-node/RELEASING.md

    - **MINOR** version for backwards-compatible functionality additions
    - **PATCH** version for backwards-compatible bug fixes

-   Check the `## Unreleased` section in `CHANGELOG.md` for entries tagged `(requires major version)`.
+   Check the `## Unreleased` section in `CHANGELOG.md` for entries prefixed with `**BREAKING**:`.
 Any such entry requires a **MAJOR** version, whatever the other entries are.
-Raising the minimum supported Node.js version is always a breaking change, so its changelog entry must carry this tag.
+Raising the minimum supported Node.js version is always a breaking change, so its changelog entry must carry this prefix.

 2. **Run tests** and confirm they pass